- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Mobile and landline phones in Hong Kong

 Hong Kong has an extremely high cellphone density rate.
 Expats spending an afternoon out will quickly notice that if someone is old enough to talk, then they’re old enough to have a mobile phone in Hong Kong.
-Most people rely heavily on smartphone apps such as WhatsApp or LINE and, as such, smartphones are so ubiquitous in Hong Kong that it is actually an inconvenience if somebody doesn't have one.
+Most people rely heavily on smartphone apps such as WhatsApp.

 For those wanting a mobile phone while in Hong Kong but not wanting to be bound to a plan, most companies also offer prepaid SIM card options, which can be bought from many convenience stores.
 Buying a SIM card locally will be the cheapest and easiest way to make calls.